devl00p/devl00p.github.io/_posts/2014-07-20-hell-vulnhub-writeup.md

 # Completed on Fri Jun 20 11:13:53 2014
 ```

 So what ?
 Nothing !
-Notice too that netstat was removed, netcat is not installed and of course nmap neither :'(
+Notice also that netstat was removed, netcat is not installed and of course nmap neither :'(

 So I used [my own port scanning script in Python]({% link _posts/2011-01-04-dvscan.py-Un-scanneur-de-port-en-Python.md %}) I use twice in a year (you have to edit the script to add the 1337 port a the list) :